-Over 83% of Food Distributed by Mid-South Food Bank Consists of High Nutritious Value
+Food Distributed by Mid-South Food Bank is High Nutritious Value

 Hunger is a health issue.

-Obesity is a marker for poor nutrition.
+Obesity is a often marker for poor nutrition.
 It is not simply that people eat too much, but that the food they have access to is not nutritionally complete.
-If a head of lettuce costs $1 and a box of instant noodles cost 39 cents, that is often the choice that has to be made.
 Poor nutrition can also lead to increased rates of diabetes and other diseases.
-Kids who aren’t eating well have trouble concentrating and behaving in school, and that affects their overall achievement.
+Kids who aren’t eating well have trouble concentrating and behaving in school.
 For seniors, the choice is sometimes medicine, transportation to a doctor, or healthy food.
-And poor nutrition has an affect on the elderly too, making it more difficult to recover from illness or injury or to fight conditions like osteoporosis or heart disease.
-Incorporating more fresh fruits and vegetables is not just about staving off hunger, it’s about building stronger bodies.

 In the Mid-South, 20% of the population struggles with hunger and food insecurity.
 Food insecurity means that you don’t know where your next meal is coming from.
 People in need make use of food pantries, soup kitchens and other agencies supported by Mid-South Food Bank to fill the gap.
 We serves 31 counties in Tennessee, Arkansas and Mississippi through 300 partner agencies.
 Our service area includes some of the highest rates of food insecurity in the county.